deltaswapio/deltaswap/whitepapers/0011_accountant.md

 Example 3: An attacker exploits a bug in the solana contract to print fake wrapped ETH and transfers it over the bridge.
 This could drain real ETH from the ethereum contract.
 Thanks to the accounting contract, the total amount drained is limited by the total number of wrapped ETH issued by the solana token bridge contract.
 Since the token bridge is still liable for all the legitimately issued wrapped ETH the account balances no longer reflect reality.

 Wormhole decides to cover the cost of the hack and transfers the ETH equivalent to the stolen amount to the token bridge contract on ethereum.
-To update the accounts, the guardians must issue 2 governance actions: one to increase the balance of the `(Ethereum, Ethereum, ETH)` custody account and one to increase the balance of the `(Solana, Ethereum, ETH)` wrapped account.
+To update the accounts, the phylaxs must issue 2 governance actions: one to increase the balance of the `(Ethereum, Ethereum, ETH)` custody account and one to increase the balance of the `(Solana, Ethereum, ETH)` wrapped account.

 Example 4: A user sends wrapped SOL from ethereum to polygon.
 Even though SOL is not native to either chain, the transaction is still recorded the same way: the `(Ethereum, Solana, SOL)` wrapped account is debited and the `(Polygon, Solana, SOL)` wrapped account is credited.
 The total liability of the token bridge has not changed and instead we have just moved some liability from ethereum to polygon.